MRezaAslani/TESA-MATLAB/image_decomposition/readme_image_decomposition.md

-# Image Subband Decomposition using DSCA
+# Image Subband Decomposition using CCA

-This folder contains MATLAB scripts for performing **image decomposition** using the proposed **Direct Sinusoidal Component Analysis (DSCA)** method.
-The goal is to decompose a 2D image into interpretable frequency subbands and compare the results with classical methods like Discrete Wavelet Transform (DWT).
+This folder contains MATLAB scripts for performing **image decomposition** using the proposed **Correlation Coefficients Adjustment (CCA)** method.
+The goal is to decompose a 2D image into interpretable frequency subbands and compare the results with classical methods like the Discrete Wavelet Transform (DWT).

 ---